vemic/ai-voice-archiver-x/README.md

 ## Notes

+-   Default locale is **Japanese (ja)**.
+-   i18n is prepared with `_locales/` so that English or other languages can be added easily.
+-   Forks or future extensions can localize by editing `messages.json`.
 -   Minimal PoC goal: **voice → structuring → display** loop.\
 -   Future direction: integrations, richer UI, team workflows.\
 -   License: MIT (see [LICENSE](./LICENSE))